kube-tarian/sigrun/README.md

 ```
 sigrun --help
 ```
+Please refer to [this](./docs/USAGE.md) for information about basic flow.

 ##### Purpose:
 To make it easy to use SigStore chain of tools.
 Make the Supply Chain Security for Software adoption easy.